Stanisław Narutowicz: Russian Revolution of 1905

 During the Russian Revolution of 1905, the Vilna Governorate-General was allowed to organize a zemstvo (an institution of local self-government) and each uezd elected one representative.
 Narutowicz was elected as a representative of the Telšiai Uezd.
 In August 1905, during the first meeting with Governor General Alexander Frese, Narutowicz objected to the inclusion of Tsarist officials in the commission and left the meeting in protest.

 In preparation for the Great Seimas of Vilnius in December 1905, Narutowicz agitated residents of Alsėdžiai Volost to send representatives to the congress.
 He spoke at the Seimas in support of total nationalization of land, which was a radical position for a landowner.
-Inspired by the Seimas, residents of Alsėdžiai decided to establish their own "republic" (oust Tsarist officials, stop paying taxes, organize their own police and court, introduce Lithuanian language at the local school, etc.).
+Inspired by the Seimas, residents of Alsėdžiai decided to establish their own "republic" (oust Tsarist officials, stop paying taxes, organize their own police and court, introduce the Lithuanian language at the local school, etc.).
 For his involvement with this "republic", Narutowicz was arrested by the Tsarist police.
-He was released shortly and as an attorney he defended many others arrested for their anti-Tsarist actions during the revolution.
+He was released shortly and as an attorney, he defended many others arrested for their anti-Tsarist actions during the revolution.